strimzi/strimzi-canary/README.md

 # Strimzi canary

 This repository contains the Strimzi canary tool implementation.
-The canary tool acts as an indicator of whether Kafka clusters are operating correctly.
+The canary tool acts as an indicator of whether [Apache Kafka®](https://kafka.apache.org) clusters are operating correctly.
 This is achieved by creating a canary topic and periodically producing and consuming events on the topic and getting metrics out of these exchanges.

 ## Deployment